 a.
 Locally employed staff (LE staff), as described in 6 FAH-5 H-352.2, may use the diplomatic pouch to send and receive items relating to official U.S. Government business.

 b.
 LE staff may not use the pouch for personal mail.
-However, due to extenuating circumstances, there may be exceptions to this policy for LE staff on extended TDY to a post other than their post of hire or residence.
+However, due to extenuating circumstances, there may be exceptions to this policy for LE staff on extended TDY to a post other than their main post of hire or residence.
 Contact DPM-Answerperson@state.gov to request an authorization.

 14 FAM 724.8 Use of Pouch by Fulbright Scholars

 a.
 Fulbright scholars, as described in 6 FAH-5 H-352.7, are authorized to make a one-time shipment of educational materials to the American embassy or consulate in the country of assignment.
-This shipment must not meet or exceed 6 cubic feet in volume.
-Six cubic feet is equal to 10,368 cubic inches and 1 cubic foot is equal to 1728 cubic inches.
+This shipment must not exceed 6 cubic feet in volume.
+Six cubic feet is equal to 10,368 cubic inches and 1 cubic foot is equal to 1,728 cubic inches.
 To determine the volume of a box in cubic feet, multiply the width times the length times the depth (all in inches), and divide the sum by 1728.
 For example, a box that measures 24” X 24” X 18” has a volume of 6 cubic feet.
-If shipment becomes bulk, the entire shipment will be returned to sender.
-Tracking or registry numbers should be included on all parcels (see 14 FAM 723.3 and 14 FAM 723.2).
+If a shipment exceeds 6 cubic feet, the entire bulk shipment will be returned to sender.
+The tracking or registry numbers should be included on all parcels (see 14 FAM 723.3 and 14 FAM 723.2).
 These materials cannot be sent back to the United States by pouch.
 Address these packages to: